-Criminal Traffic Ticket Information
+Criminal Traffic Citation Information

-A criminal traffic ticket is issued in a case in which a person is suspected of committing a traffic violation which is punishable as a misdemeanor offense.
+A criminal traffic citation is issued in a case in which a person is suspected of committing a traffic violation which is punishable as a misdemeanor offense.
 A driver can be arrested when charged with a criminal traffic offense.

 Example of the most common criminal traffic offenses are: Driving under the influence, reckless driving, driving with a suspended license (knowingly), leaving the scene of an accident with property damage, etc.

 If you receive a citation for a criminal traffic offense, you must appear in court.
 You will be notified by mail of your court date.
 Failure to appear in court could result in a bench warrant being issued for your arrest.